1Password Review 2025: Is It Safe + Worth the Price?

 • Virtual payment cards.

-Overall, 1Password protects your passwords with high-level security features, and it offers excellent extra features — like allowing you to keep your passwords hidden while you travel and creating virtual payment cards that hide your debit card number when you buy products online.
+Overall, 1Password protects your passwords with high-level security features and offers excellent extras.
 Furthermore, 1Password has been SOC 2 type 2-certified, meaning an independent audit has proven that it fully protects customer data.

 Multiple Vaults — An Intuitive System for All Your Logins

-1Password Security Features — Flawless Password Protection With Many Extras1Password allows you to store your data in separate vaults.
-This made it simple for me to separate all of my logins and data into easy-to-access vaults.
-I like this because I can keep my personal data (credit cards and bank accounts), work logins, family documents, and travel details all separate, instead of having to scroll through huge lists of login details to find what I’m looking for.
+1Password allows you to store your data in separate vaults.
+This made it simple to separate all my logins and data into easy-to-access vaults.
+I like this because I can keep my personal data (credit cards and bank accounts), work logins, family documents, and travel details all separate instead of having to scroll through huge lists of login details to find what I’m looking for.

 The Families package includes private and shared vaults by default — so you can keep your personal information separate while sharing specific login details with the rest of your family.
 The shared vault’s permission controls make it easy to specify who can view, manage, or edit data.
 For example, when I set up vault permissions, my kids could access the Netflix login and my debit cards for online purchases, but they couldn’t edit the Netflix password or card details.

 When you share a vault with another user, 1Password generates an access key that is tied to the shared user’s email address.
-This is a convenient way to make sure that you’re only sharing passwords and logins with the right people.
+This is a convenient way to ensure you only share passwords and logins with the right people.

 1Password Security Features — Flawless Password Protection With Many Extras

 Psst!
-(Password Secure Sharing Tool) lets you share logins with anyone, even if they don’t use 1Password.
-You can also share documents and files from your vault.
-Psst! generates a link for you to share these details with anyone — the link is set to expire after 7 days by default, but you can adjust this to 30 days, 2 weeks, one day, an hour, or even after a single person has viewed it.
+(Password Secure Sharing Tool) generates a link for you to share logins with anyone — even if they don’t use 1Password.
+The link is set to expire after 7 days by default, but you can adjust this to 30 days, 2 weeks, one day, an hour, or even after a single person has viewed it.
 This tool is really handy if you want to share your Wi-Fi or Netflix details with a house guest, and it’s not something many password managers offer — RoboForm, for example, restricts sharing to other RoboForm users.
-If you’d like to compare other features of the two password managers, check out our comparison of RoboForm and 1Password.

 1Password lets you create QR codes for Wi-Fi networks, too, making sharing Wi-Fi passwords with guests easy.
 You can generate a new QR code when saving a Wi-Fi entry or locate the QR code in your saved entries.
 The QR code updates automatically if the network name or password changes, and you can print it, take screenshots of it, or simply show your phone screen to guests — allowing them to scan it.
 For extra privacy, you can turn off the automatic display of QR codes in 1Password’s security settings, which is great.

-1Password is one of a fast-growing number of password managers that support passkeys.
-Passkeys eliminate the need for traditional passwords and provide a safer and more convenient method to authenticate and sign into your accounts.
+1Password supports passkeys, which eliminate the need for traditional passwords and provide a safer and more convenient method to authenticate and sign into your accounts.
 While there are other password managers (like Bitwarden) that also offer passkeys, 1Password’s integration is just so much more user-friendly and effective.

-1Password enables passkey authentication via its browser extension, compatible with Chrome, Firefox, Edge, Brave, and Safari.
-Passkeys are also accessible through the desktop version of 1Password (available on Windows, Mac, and Linux), as well as on iOS 17 and iPadOS 17 devices, allowing users to save and sign in with passkeys across all these device types.
-For Android. saving and signing in with passkeys is only supported on Android 14 or higher, but you can still view, organize, and share your saved passkeys via older versions of Android.
+1Password enables passkey authentication via its browser extension, which is compatible with Chrome, Firefox, Edge, Brave, and Safari.
+Passkeys are also accessible through the desktop version of 1Password (available on Windows, Mac, and Linux), as well as on newer iPhones and iPads (iOS 17 and iPadOS 17 and later), allowing users to save and sign in with passkeys across all these device types.
+For Android, saving and signing in with passkeys is only supported on Android 14 or higher, but you can still view, organize, and share your saved passkeys via older versions of Android.

-I tested 1Password’s passkey feature using the Chrome extension — I tried registering an account with a passkey on Arpari and WebAuthn.io, and it worked seamlessly.
+I tested 1Password’s passkey feature using the Chrome extension — I tried registering an account with a passkey on Arpari and WebAuthn.io, and it worked fine.
 Next, I tried logging into the accounts I created, and 1Password auto-filled my username, email, and passkey for both websites.
-I then repeated the same process with 1Password’s Firefox browser extension and its Safari extension, and I got the same results.
+I then repeated the same process with 1Password’s Firefox browser extension and its Safari extension and got the same results.

 1Password Security Features — Flawless Password Protection With Many Extras